JMA Wireless Dome: History

 Toward the end of the 1970s, Syracuse University was under pressure to improve its football facilities in order to remain a Division I-A football school.
 Its on-campus stadium, Archbold Stadium, opened in 1907 and had not aged well.
-The stadium could not be expanded; earlier in the decade it had been reduced from 40,000 seats to 26,000 due to stricter enforcement of fire codes.
+The stadium could not be expanded; earlier in the decade the capacity of the stadium had been reduced from 40,000 seats to 26,000 due to stricter enforcement of fire codes.
 Therefore, the university decided to build a new stadium on the site of Archbold, which, appropriately for the region's often cold weather, was to have a domed Teflon-coated, fiberglass inflatable roof.

-Because it was built in-season in 1979 on the previous stadium's site, Syracuse played "home" games at three different locations—New Jersey's Giants Stadium, home of the National Football League's New York Giants; Rich Stadium, home of the Buffalo Bills; and Schoellkopf Field, home of the Cornell Big Red.
+Because it was built in-season in 1979 on the previous stadium's site, Syracuse played "home" football games at three different locations—New Jersey's Giants Stadium, home of the National Football League's New York Giants; Rich Stadium, home of the Buffalo Bills; and Schoellkopf Field, home of the Cornell Big Red.
 When it opened in September 1980, it was made clear just how loud it was inside; that night the new stadium's nickname, "the Loud House", was coined.
 The original inflatable roof, since replaced by a fixed roof, caused the sound produced to echo many times, multiplying the loudness produced inside.

 The stadium also became the home of the men's basketball team, as a replacement for Manley Field House.

 Dedications

 In 2002, the basketball court was dedicated to Jim Boeheim, the longtime head coach of the men's basketball team.

-In 2009, the field turf was dedicated to Ernie Davis, the first African American Heisman Trophy winner in 1961.
+In 2009, the field turf was dedicated to Ernie Davis, the first African American Heisman Trophy winner, in 1961.
 The field now reads "Ernie Davis Legends Field" between the 45-yard lines on the home side.
 Davis's number 44 was also placed along that yard line.
 The dedication took place during the game against West Virginia on October 10.

 Financing

 The Carrier Dome was constructed between April 1979 and September 1980.
 The total construction cost was $26.85 million, including a $2.75 million naming gift from the Carrier Corporation.
 It was speculated at the time that political considerations helped this project advance.
 The State of New York provided a $15 million grant in 1978 for the Carrier Dome's construction.
 Democratic incumbent Governor Hugh Carey was thought to have trouble in his re-election campaign with upstate voters.
-He visited the site of the old Archbold stadium and was convinced by local officials and SU administrators on the utility of a Dome.
+He visited the site of the old Archbold stadium and was convinced by local officials and SU administrators on the utility of a dome.
 Carey won re-election to a second term following the approval of state funds, although the extent to which it helped him is unknown.